masaki-norton/leetcode_problems/README.md

 left pointer when the conditions are not met.
 In this case, use a char counter array that indicates character count.
 If the max number vs sum of all nums in the char count differ greater than k, the substring is invalid.

+### 567 Permutation in String
+Keep track of two lists (word counts) and just compare these at each iteration.
+A faster method exists where you can simply track the differences that each sliding window will incur, but this involves many if-statements and messy code.
+Current solution beats approx 90% in both runtime and memory.

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\